kearnz/crypto-2-csv/README.md

 ## About

 This project started as a simple way to parse JSON and return CSV files that are easy to load into pandas or R dataframes.
-It is currently a command line tool with some pre-configured api calls.
+It is currently a command line tool with some pre-configured api calls that allow a user to easily grab OHLCV for any coin or metadata regarding the coin marketplace.

+This repo also contains a few simple examples of how this CLI could be useful.
+It cointains:
+1. A bash script to pull data for the top 25 coins
+2. An R-markdown to load the coins into R dataframes for analysis

 ## Progress